 How to Keep Cut Apples from Turning Brown

 Cut apples, when exposed to air, will start to brown almost immediately.

-I don’t like the added acid in this particular recipe so I find the easiest way to keep the apples from browning is to mix all of the other ingredients in a bowl and add the apples as I cut them and mix well to prevent air from getting to the apples.
+I don’t like to add acid in this recipe so I find the best way to keep the apples from browning is to mix all of the other ingredients in a bowl and add the apples as I cut them and mix well to prevent air from getting to the apples.

 How to Prevent Clumps

 The best way to make this salad is to mix the pudding and the milk first and whisking to make sure that there are no little pockets of dried pudding mix.

 Since it’s instant pudding and we are using less milk than called for on the package, it is going to start setting up pretty quick.
 Once that happens it will form big globs when you try to add the whipped topping.

 Don’t give the pudding time to start setting up, get the whipped topping in there fairly quickly.

 If clumps or globs do form, whip the mixture well with the whisk or use a hand mixer to get them out.